SEERNET/developer-docs/docs/text-punctuation-api.md

 ---
 id: text-punctuation-api
-title: Smart Punctuation Api
+title: Smart Punctuation API
-sidebar_label: Smart Punctuation Api
+sidebar_label: Smart Punctuation API
 ---

 Do you've incorrectly formatted or unformatted text?
 The DeepAffects Smart Punctuation takes a text blob and adds relevant punctuations to the text.
 The Punctuation API is specifically trained to accurately punctuate noisy asr output.